-Newly purchased saplings that have a very small root ball are not readily able to support the growth of the tree, thin stemmed trees that bend under their own weight and saplings planted on an extremely windy sight, are all good candidates for staking to make a tree straight.
+Newly purchased saplings that have a very small root ball are not readily able to support the growth of the tree, thin stemmed trees that bend under their own weight, and saplings planted on an extremely windy site are all good candidates for staking to make a tree straight.

-Remove as much soil as possible from under the exposed roots and gently right the tree.
+Remove as much soil as possible from under the exposed roots and gently straighten the tree.
 The roots must be replanted below grade level.
-Pack the soil firmly around the roots and attach two or three guy wires to the tree anchoring them about twelve feet from the trunk.
+Pack the soil firmly around the roots and attach two or three guy wires to the tree, anchoring them about 12 feet (3.5 m.) from the trunk.

 If your mature tree is lying flat on the ground with the roots still firmly planted, the situation is hopeless.
 You cannot fix this type of leaning tree and the tree should be removed.

 It isn’t easy to straighten a tree or stop trees from leaning, but with a little knowledge and a lot of hard work, it can be done.